wazzy88/Wshaikh/README.md

 - Elastic Search, Logstash and Kibana (ELK) introduction and usage.
 - A description of the investigation completed using Kibana dashboard.

-These files have been tested and used to generate an automated ELK Stack Deployment on Azure.
-They can be used to either recreate the entire deployment figured below.
-Otherwise, select portions of the YAML files may be used to install only certain pieces of it, for example, Filebeat and Metricbeat.
+The six files below have been applied and tested to generate an automated ELK Stack Deployment on Azure.
+A more detailed walkthrough is explained in the readme below.

   - [pentest.yml](https://github.com/wazzy88/Wshaikh/blob/a1bda298d92c82ecf7cc548282bc9bb43bc87656/Configuration%20Files/ansible_config.yml)
   - [install-elk.yml](https://github.com/wazzy88/Wshaikh/blob/a1bda298d92c82ecf7cc548282bc9bb43bc87656/Configuration%20Files/install-elk.yml)